Make contracts for other professional services FAQs

 Some consultants also incorporate by forming a business entity such as an LLC.

 A Professional Services Agreement is often between a professional services company or consultant and a business or organization.
 Professional services include services such as editing, program development, auditing, lab services, data analysis, software development, technical support, management consulting, and more.
-They can be long since they often include guidelines and procedures and performance monitoring procedures plus standard inclusions such as confidentiality agreement, payment schedules, termination terms and insurance requirements.
+They can be long since they often include guidelines and procedures and performance monitoring procedures plus standard inclusions such as confidentiality agreements, payment schedules, termination terms, and insurance requirements.

-This type of agreements is most often used with professional services rather than general labor or routine work.
-Services that would be considered advanced that may require education and experience, which may include advanced-career independent consultants as well as professional services groups.
+This type of agreement is most often used with professional services rather than general labor or routine work.
+Services that would be considered advanced may require education and experience, which may include advanced-career independent consultants as well as professional services groups.
 Since the contracts can be complex, you may benefit from having your lawyer review the agreement before you sign it.